SarthakChawathe/SplitRight/README.md

    2. pytesseract
    3. tesseract
    4. tesserocr
-These dependencies are required for the development and testing of SplitRight.
 3. Run SplitRight: Once the dependencies are installed, you can run SplitRight from the cloned repository to test your changes or contribute to the project.
 4. Happy Coding: You're all set to dive into the SplitRight codebase!
 Happy coding!